-Sampling date: No. of samples: No. of pages: General information (Occurred incident, weather, spill size, suspected source, judged oil type etc.) Number label from safety bag Information which is not given on the sample bottle Informatio ing site's geographical name loard the ship Signature Nam e in block letters Rank
+Sampling date: No. of samples: No. of pages: General information (Occurred incident, weather, spill size, suspected source, judged oil type etc.) Number label from safety bag Information which is not given on the sample bottle Informatio • ame/field unit de & longitude and sampling name and sample site on boa Signature Nam e in block letters Rank